modantailleur/ExtremeMetalVocalsDataset/README.md

 # Spectral Transcoder : Using Pretrained Urban Sound Classifiers On Arbitrary Spectral Representations

 This repo contains code for the paper: **EMVD dataset: a dataset of extreme vocal distortion techniques used in heavy metal** [1].
-It tends to reproduce the baseline experiments shown in the paper, as well as example codes for using the [EMVD dataset](https://zenodo.org/record/8406322) metadata correctly.
+It gives instruction to reproduce the baseline experiments shown in the paper (sections 2 and 3), as well as example codes for using the [EMVD dataset](https://zenodo.org/record/8406322) metadata correctly (section 4).

 ## 1 - Setup Instructions